run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-overquota.md

 ![overquota2](img/overquota2.png)

 !!!
 Discussion
     * team-a can no longer remain in over-quota.
-Thus, one job, must be _preempted_: moved out to allow team-b to grow.
+Thus, one Job, must be _preempted_: moved out to allow team-b to grow.
-    * Run:AI scheduler chooses to preempt job _a1_.
+    * Run:AI scheduler chooses to preempt Job _a1_.
-    * It is important that unattended jobs will save [checkpoints](../best-practices/Saving-Deep-Learning-Checkpoints.md).
-This will ensure that whenever job _a1_ resume, it will do so from where it left off.
+    * It is important that unattended Jobs will save [checkpoints](../best-practices/Saving-Deep-Learning-Checkpoints.md).
+This will ensure that whenever Job _a1_ resume, it will do so from where it left off.

 ## Part 3: Bin Packing